As time passed the son repeated his request, adding, “And Dad, I’m getting better grades now, plus I’m reading my Bible every day!”

 “Yes, son, they did.
 And they walked everywhere they went!”

 That joke reminded me of a time when walking was a way of life.
 People walked everywhere — to the store, to the park, to visit neighbors — and they were healthier for it.
-Today, people rarely walk as a form of transportation.
 Nowadays, to “go walking” means you’re going out to get some exercise.
 That’s fine.

-So, one who walks with God follows a life course that is outlined by the Almighty and pleasing to Him.
-They realize that only He has the right to tell them how to walk which will lead to everlasting life.
+So, one who walks with God follows a life course that is outlined by the Almighty.
+They realize that only He has the right to tell them how to walk in order to lead to everlasting life.
 This path is made clearer by reading God’s Word and applying what it says.
 As Psalm 119:105 says, “Your word is a lamp unto my feet and a light unto my path.”

 After a while, we may experience the truthfulness of Isaiah 30:21: “And your ears shall hear a word behind you, saying, ‘This is the way, walk in it,’ when you turn to the right or when you turn to the left.” — English Standard Version.

-Would a person who is truly walking with God be stubborn, arrogant and unforgiving or would they work at being peaceful, humble, merciful and loving?
+Would a person who is sincerely walking with God be stubborn, arrogant and unforgiving with others or would they work at being peaceful, humble, merciful and loving?
 Would they take the easy way out of suffering during hard times or would they continue to walk in the way God wants them to walk?

 To help us walk worthily, we are given the perfect example in Jesus Christ, who experienced many afflictions without straying from the path of righteousness.
 As 1Peter 2:21 says, “You were called to this kind of endurance, because Christ suffered on your behalf.
 He left you an example so that you might follow in his footsteps.” — Common English Bible.

-Walking with God is not easy.
-He has enemies.
+Following in the footsteps of Christ and walking with God is not easy.
+There are enemies on this path.
 There are trials along the way.
-But like physical walking, it is undoubtedly good for us.
+But like physical walking, it is undoubtedly good for us and the best way to walk!
 It reduces stress because we are given the peace of God, mentioned at Philippians 4:7.

 So whatever you do, wherever you go, no matter how punishing the path — put your best foot forward and keep walking with God.